zzalscv2/athena-atlas/Trigger/TrigTools/TrigInDetConfig/python/README.md

       rois              - the view RoI name
       doFTF             - whether to run the actual FTF, or just the data preparation viewVerifier      - the view data verifier
-      secondStageConfig - the ID Trigger config for a second stage.
-This is not really used now, since the second stage generally has its own instance now

 # Precision  Tracking